-Gather round dear readers, and let us tell you a story.
+Gather around dear readers, and let us tell you a story.

 How did you feel after reading that?
 Invested?
 Inspired?
 Curious?
 Whatever it is, we’re willing to bet you’re feeling something.
 That’s the power of brand storytelling, summed up in a single paragraph.
 The ability to take the about page of a business and turn it into a narrative that captures customer attention and draws them in.
 And despite the fact that brand storytelling is still pretty new on the scene, there’s no denying that it’s the future of marketing for businesses great and small.